43615/dcim/README.md

 - Error messages are (hopefully) more helpful and always prefixed with `!`.
 - Commands that need integers always explicitly round their arguments.
 When rounding, the fractional part is discarded (rounding towards zero).
 - The amount of registers provided is now fixed to 65536, meaning that any character on Unicode's Basic Multilingual Plane can be used as a register name.
 - The default value when saving or loading uninitialized array objects is the number 0.
+This fixes the issue with `0d:ala`.
 - The `!` command for executing OS commands is deliberately not implemented.
 ## Number input changes
 - Both the input and output bases are now in the range 2-36 (inclusive).